 3D printing is revolutionizing production by offering faster, more cost-effective solutions for creating complex parts and prototypes.

-- Customization: Additive manufacturing enables cost-effective customization, allowing companies to produce tailored products in smaller batches without retooling.
+- Customization: Additive manufacturing enables cost-effective customization, allowing companies to produce tailored electronic components and products in smaller batches without retooling.

 - Reduction in waste: As a form of additive manufacturing, 3D printing uses only the material required for each item, contributing to more sustainable practices.